mrward/monodevelop-paket-addin/README.md

 # Requirements

- * MonoDevelop 5 or Xamarin Studio 5
+ * MonoDevelop 7 or Visual Studio for Mac 7

 # Installation

+## MonoDevelop
 The addin is available from the [MonoDevelop addin repository](http://addins.monodevelop.com/).
 To install the addin:

  * Open the **Add-in Manager** dialog.